sreerampeela/indianpangenome/README.md

 # indianpangenome
-The repository contains pangenome sequences of all pneumococci isolated from India and constructed by Roary
+The repository contains script files for pangenome analysis.
+The manuscript (preprint) is available at https://doi.org/10.1101/2024.01.14.575557